changliao1025/pyflowline/README.md

 This package runs three steps in general:
 1. pre-process the existing vector river flowlines.
 In this step, PyFlowline will check the vector dataset and correct undesired flaws such as braided rivers.
 The output is a much simplified flowline dataset.
 2. mesh generation.
 In this step, PyFlowline will generate various structured meshes (e.g., rectangle, hexagon).
-Users can also use other unstructured meshes, which can be coverted to the PyFlowline formart.
+Users can also use other unstructured meshes, which can be coverted to the PyFlowline format.
 3. Re-construct the topological relationship using the mesh and flowline intersections.
 In this step, PyFlowline will build the topological relationship between mesh cells using the vector flowline and mesh intersection.